AbdallahQoutbAli/Azure-Data-Factory-For-Data-Engineers---Project-on-Covid19/README.md

  ### Tools: <br>
  - Data Integration/Ingestion :
- used ADF Data Flows within the Data Factory
+    - used ADF Data Flows within the Data Factory

  - Transformation :
- Data Flows within the Data Factory
+   -  Data Flows within the Data Factory
- HDInsight
+    - HDInsight
- The data bricks
+   -  The data bricks

  - Data warehouse solution :
-  we've used Azure's SQL database for our
+    -  we've used Azure's SQL database for our

  - visualization :
- Power BI Desktop and Power BI service
+    - Power BI Desktop and Power BI service

-<br> Note :
+<br> Note : <br>
-Data Factory will be used as the orchestration For the HDInsight and the data bricks  <br>
+- Data Factory will be used as the orchestration For the HDInsight and the data bricks  <br>
-All of the transformed data will then be stored in our Azure Data Lake storage (GEN2)
+- All of the transformed data will then be stored in our Azure Data Lake storage (GEN2)

 # Solution Architecture Overview :